 Before data can be shared for research purposes, it must be processed by an accredited processor so that the data is ‘de-identified’.
 When the data has been de-identified it can be made available to an accredited researcher in a secure environment, and the processor will ensure that any data (or any analysis based on the data) retained by the researcher, or are published, are ‘disclosure controlled’ to minimise the risk of data subjects being re-identified or other misuses of the data.

-All projects involving access to data for research purposes will use the Statistics and Registration Service Act’s Approved Researcher gateway and the Digital Economy Act Research power.
+All projects involving access to data for research purposes will use the Digital Economy Act Research power or the Statistics and Registration Service Act’s Approved Researcher gateway.
 Projects will be accredited using the Research Code of Practice and Accreditation Criteria, which was approved by the UK Parliament in July 2018.

 As the statutory accrediting body, the UK Statistics Authority has established a Research Accreditation Panel to oversee the independent accreditation of processors, researchers and research projects.
 Further information for processors and researchers is available using the links below.
 The Research Accreditation Panel meets regularly and a list of future meetings is available.